Skip to main content

 • A single Namespace Permission

-Note that a Namespace Scoped Service Account cannot be reassigned to a different Namespace after creation, but its Namespace Permission can be modified (e.g. from Read to Write).
+Note that a Namespace-scoped Service Account cannot be reassigned to a different Namespace after creation, but its Namespace permission can be modified (e.g. from Read to Write).

-Namespace Scoped Service Accounts are useful in situations when you need to restrict a client's access to a single Namespace.
+Namespace-scoped Service Accounts are useful in situations when you need to restrict a client's access to a single Namespace.

-You can retrieve, update, and delete a Namespace Scoped Service Account using the same process and commands as above, but creation is slightly different.
+You can retrieve, update, and delete a Namespace-scoped Service Account using the same process and commands as above, but creation is slightly different.

-Create a Namespace Scoped Service Account
+Create a Namespace-scoped Service Account

-As with regular Service Accounts, Namespace Scoped Service Accounts can be created using Temporal Cloud UI or tcld.
+As with regular Service Accounts, Namespace-scoped Service Accounts can be created using Temporal Cloud UI or tcld.

 Using the Cloud UI

-Currently, creating a Namespace Scoped Service Account from the Temporal Cloud UI happens on an individual Namespace page.
+Currently, creating a Namespace-scoped Service Account from the Temporal Cloud UI happens on an individual Namespace page.
 If the current Namespace has API key authentication enabled, then there will be a Generate API Key button as a banner on the top of the Namespace page or in the Authentication section.

-The resulting Namespace Scoped Service Account will be named <namespace>-service-account and will have an Admin Namespace Permission by default.
+The resulting Namespace-scoped Service Account will be named <namespace>-service-account and will have an Admin Namespace permission by default.

 Using tcld

-To create a Namespace Scoped Service Account with tcld, use the tcld service-accounted create-scoped command:
+To create a Namespace-scoped Service Account with tcld, use the tcld service-accounted create-scoped command:

-tcld service-account created-scoped -n "test_scoped_sa" --np "foo=Admin"
+tcld service-account created-scoped -n "test-scoped-sa" --np "test-ns=Admin"

 Lifecycle